Camila Bernal Exposes Her Voluptuous Derriere In Blue Tie-Dye Thong Bikini

 Camila sat on the edge of a swimming pool with her feet in the water.
 She arched her back and placed one hand on her leg.
 The other arm fell down at her side.
 She also turned her head to look over her shoulder as she wore a smoldering expression on her face.

 In the background of the pic, some green foliage could be seen.
-The sun reflected off of the water, and some blue lounge chairs could be seen behind in front of Camila.
+The sun reflected off of the water, and some blue lounge chairs could also be seen.

-Her long, caramel-colored hair was parted down the middle.
-The locks were styled in loose strands that curled at the ends and hung down her back.

 "You're so sexy," one follower stated.